Cisco-Talos/clamav-docker/clamav/README-alpine.md

 ### Running ClamD using non-root user using --user and --entrypoint

-You can run a container using a non-root user "clamav" with unprivileged entrypoint script.
+You can run a container using the non-root user "clamav" with the unprivileged entrypoint script.
+To do this with Docker, you will need to add these two options: `--user "clamav" --entrypoint /init-unprivileged`
- Just run:
+For example:
 ```bash
 docker run -it --rm \
       --user "clamav"